-- Access to Research Sources: Students, faculty and staff can login to the "MySCC" page, then select "Library" tab, on or off campus.
-This portal offers complete access to the online catalog, digital research sources, article databases, topical research guides and user information. - Non-students may search the online catalog and access basic information on the Library's open-access website, www.southwesterncc.edu/library.
-Resident borrower cards are available. - Library Cards: Students and employees must bring in their SCC photo ID card to borrow materials. - Library Catalog and Circulating Print Collection: The CCLINC Online Catalog indexes Library print collections by title, author, subject or keyword.
-SCC holds over 30,000 hard-copy books and audiovisual resources that directly support academic programs, and 100 hard-copy academic journal and magazine titles.
-Two million books are available by mail through 50 Community Colleges in NC, all accessible in this CCLINC Catalog system and selected to support academic programs of study. - Special Collections: Special collections include Reference books, Fiction books, DVD movies, Children's books and Small Business books. - Reserve Collection: The faculty may place course-specific materials in this area, located behind the Information Desk.
-Library staff will assist students to access and utilize Reserve materials. - NC LIVE: To guarantee access to scholarly research sources for students' assignments, NC LIVE provides a searchable index to digital full-text articles from thousands of print publications, including peer reviewed academic journals, magazine articles, national and local newspapers, e-books, and reference sources.
-Off-campus user access is simple: Login to MySCC and click the "Library" tab.
-No password required! - Interlibrary Loan Services: The SCC Library is a member of the CCLINC consortium.
+- Access to Research Resources and Library Assistance: Students, faculty and staff can login to the "MySCC" page, then select "Library" tab, on or off campus.
+This portal offers complete access to the online catalog, digital research sources, article databases, topical research guides and library user information and services.
+Email, chat and phone assistance are accessible from this page. - Non-students may search the online catalog and access basic information on the Library's open-access website, www.southwesterncc.edu/library.
+Resident borrower cards are available. - Library Cards: Students and employees must bring in their SCC photo ID card to borrow materials. - Library Collection: The online Library Classic Catalog searches Library print collections by title, author, subject or keyword.
+SCC holds over 20,000 hard-copy books and audiovisual resources that directly support academic programs.
+These books can be sent to Macon and Swain sites for student pickup as needed.
+In addition, to guarantee access to scholarly research resources for student needs, the Library subscribes to thousands of online electronic journals, magazines and newspapers, as well as various ebook collections and about 136 online library databases.
+The Library's One-Search discovery tool allows for searching across these resources.
+Off-campus user access is simple: Login to MySCC and click the "Library" tab. - Special Collections: Special collections include Reference books, Fiction books, DVD movies, Young Adult books, Children's books and the Small Business Center collection. - Reserve Collection: The faculty may place course-specific materials in this area, located behind the Information Desk to ensure student access to class materials and study aids.
+Library staff will assist students to access and utilize Reserve materials. - Interlibrary Loan Services: The SCC Library is a member of the CCLINC consortium with access to two million books selected to support academic programs of study.
+Books from libraries around the country can be borrowed for faculty, staff and students through the Library's OCLC Interlibrary Loan program.
 Users may contact our library staff to initiate a request to borrow books from other libraries by mail.
-Borrowers need a library account in good standing. - Research Instruction: The Librarian teaches in-class library instruction on information literacy and use of the online catalog and research databases.
-Faculty members may contact the librarian to request a customized workshop for a specific topic.
+Borrowers need a library account in good standing. - Research Instruction: The Librarian teaches in-class library instruction on the use of the online catalog, OneSearch and research databases and helps students develop information literacy skills.
+Faculty members may contact the librarian to request a customized class for a specific topic or assignment.
 Library instruction classes are held at Jackson Campus, Macon Campus or Swain Centers.
-All students receive a basic online library course in Moodle. - Returning Materials: All library materials must be returned and accounts cleared of fines before students are allowed to register, graduate, or receive a transcript. - Library Hours: Monday Thursday (8 a.m. to 6 p.m.); Friday (8 a.m. to 3 p.m.) when SCC classes are in session.
+All students have access to a basic online library course in Moodle and course-specific online library instruction can also be requested by faculty. - Returning Materials: All library materials must be returned and accounts cleared of fines before students are allowed to register, graduate, or receive a transcript. - Library Hours: Monday Thursday (8 a.m. to 6 p.m.); Friday (8 a.m. to 3 p.m.) when SCC classes are in session.
 Library hours are determined by the college academic calendar and may vary during student breaks, holidays and emergency weather closings.